Institute for Data, Systems, and Society

 Can be repeated for credit.

 For doctoral students in the Interdisciplinary Doctoral Program in Statistics participating in off-campus practical experiences in data analysis in programs where practical experience is accepted.
-Before registering for this subject students must have a training offer from a company or organization, must identify a research supervisor, and must receive prior approval from the IDSS Academic Office.
-Upon completion of the experience, students must submit a letter from the company or organization describing the goals accomplished and a substantive final report to the MIT supervisor discussing how data science and statistical tools were used during their experience and any interesting problems, applications, or results.
+Before registering for this subject students must have a training offer from a company or organization, must identify a research advisor, and must receive prior approval from the IDSS Academic Office.
+Upon completion of the experience, students must submit a letter from the company or organization describing the goals accomplished and a substantive final report to the MIT advisor discussing how data science and statistical tools were used during their experience and any interesting problems, applications, or results.

 E. Milnes